 So, what can you do this summer in the Algarve?
 Pretty much everything!
 The beaches are open and as gorgeous as ever.
 Restaurants are open and the food still tastes amazing, especially served al fresco with sea views.
 The coast is calling you to discover its caves and coves on a boat trip.
 Off-road adventures await you in the sparsely populated countryside.
 You can surf, play golf, tennis and padel.
 Zoomarine is open with a limited capacity but with all the fun.
 It’s summer as you always imagined, just with a little more awareness and some masks.

 Anecdotally, we know that most travellers have found much greater awareness of social distancing, mask use and general caution in Portugal than in other countries.
 Algarve locals and businesses have adopted new norms in their personal and work lives to limit the transmission of infections.
 Social distancing signage is everywhere, hand sanitizers are at every entrance.
 Generally, visitors report feeling as safe or safer in the Algarve than even in their own countries.

-Below we answer some questions about travel to Portugal, about using masks and what you can expect your summer in the Algarve to be like in 2020.
+Below we answer some questions about travel to Portugal, about using masks and what you can expect your summer in the Algarve to be like.

 Are there flights to Faro airport?

 Yes.
 Flights are permitted between Portugal and EU countries, Schengen area countries and the UK.
 Flights will be permitted from other countries such as Canada and China when these countries open their borders to the EU.

 Essential travel only is permitted from Brazil, USA and PALOP countries (países de língua oficial portuguesa) subject to presenting before boarding a negative Covid-19 test that was taken no more than 72 hours before.

 Travellers from the EU, Schengen area and the UK do NOT need to show a Covid test or have a test performed.
 Travellers from other countries may have to show a test, see above.Do I need to quarantine when I arrive in Portugal?